Project Summary

 The emergence of multi-drug resistant bacteria is a global problem that has arisen from widespread use of antimicrobials in both human and food animals.
 The subtherapeutic levels of antimicrobials used in poultry and livestock can cause the large populations of bacteria that live in the guts of these animals to be selected for antimicrobial resistance.
 The bacterial genome of these microorganisms provides a reservoir of potential resistance genes.
 Localization of multiple resistance genes on mobile genetic elements it thought to facilitate horizontal transfer of genetic material between bacteria providing a rapid means of dissemination at the molecular level.
 Horizontal transfer of antimicrobial resistance is one of the most significant issues with regard to our ability to curtail the emergence of multiple drug resistant pathogens.

-Salmonella sp. are estimated to cause over 1.4 billion cases of food-borne salmonellosis a year in the United States.
+Salmonella spp. are estimated to cause over 1.4 million cases of food-borne salmonellosis a year in the United States.
 Roughly half of these occur in children.
 Most cases of food-borne salmonellosis in humans are self-limiting; however, extended spectrum cephalosporins are often used for invasive infections, particularly for pediatric cases.
 Ceftiofur is an extended spectrum cephalosporin used to treat animals.
 In the last two decades multi-drug resistant Salmonella strains have emerged among humans and animals.
 More recently multi-drug resistant Salmonella enterica serotype Newport has emerged and has been associated with increased morbidity and mortality in both man and animals.
 The incidence of S. serotype Newport in animals increased from 106 reported cases in 1997 to 1,522 cases in 2003.
 Although the number of S. serotype Newport reported cases dropped in 2004 and 2005, it is the second most common Salmonella serotype isolated from animals (cattle, swine, poultry and horses) in the United States for the last two years.
-Because S. serotype Newport has emerged so rapidly and surpassed other Salmonella strains in incidence, it is of interest to know if this is due purely from selection by antimicrobials, or if S. serotype Newport it is more fit than other Salmonella strains.
-The researchers in this study intend to characterize and compare the metabolic fitness of Salmonella strains isolated from cattle to determine why S. serotype Newport has become a “superbug” so rapidly.
+Because S. serotype Newport has emerged so rapidly and surpassed other Salmonella strains in incidence, it is of interest to know if this is due purely from selection by antimicrobials, or if S. serotype Newport is more fit than other Salmonella strains.
+This study intends to characterize and compare the metabolic fitness of Salmonella strains isolated from cattle to determine why S. serotype Newport has become a “superbug” so rapidly.

 The objectives of this study were as follows: